About Christine Bennett

-As a marriage counsellor I have specialised in working with couples for 20 years.
+As a marriage counsellor I have specialised in working with couples for over 20 years.
 For the most part I have been helping partners reconnect their intimacy after varying periods of frustration and pain.

 Wanting to expand on how I may continue help couples, I now offer Family Dispute Resolution as a trained practitioner registered with the Attorney General's Department.
 (See listing on Family Dispute Resolution Register.)